istio/istio.io/content/docs/tasks/security/auth-sds/index.md

     {{< /text >}}

-1. To verify that the Citadel agents work with the enabled pod security policy, wait a few seconds and run the following command to confirm the citadel agent started successfully:
+1. To verify that the Citadel agents work with the enabled pod security policy, wait a few seconds and run the following command to confirm the agents started successfully:

     {{< text bash >}}
     $ kubectl get pod -l 'app=nodeagent' -n istio-system